-- Site visits and information collection including photos and samples of materials. - Conduct brain storming session with relevant people of various expertise if required - Engage technically qualified persons (most instances a consultancy firm) to perform detailed analysis and recommend corrective actions to prevent recurrence of similar incident
+- Site visits and information collection including photos and samples of materials; - · Brain storming sessions with relevant people of various expertise if required; and - Engagement of technically qualified persons (most instances a consultancy firm) to perform detailed analysis and recommend corrective actions to prevent recurrence of similar incident.

 The risks associated with electrical assets (including bushfire risk) are considered during condition rating reviews.
-This process involves determining the consequence and likelihood of potential asset failure scenarios (using the Risk Management Procedure) and evaluating the effectiveness of mitigation strategies currently in place.
+This process involves determining the consequence and likelihood of potential asset failure scenarios (using Melbourne Water's Risk Management Procedure) and evaluating the effectiveness of mitigation strategies currently in place.
 Risk ratings are used to determine and prioritise improved mitigation actions to reduce all risks to 'as low as practical'.